 If you think you are suffering from scalp eczema or any itchy scalp condition then give us a call.
 We can offer advice on the phone or arrange a visit for you.
 Alternatively, send us an e-mail (contact page) with any questions you may have.

+Secondary infection often occurs because of the broken skin.
+Scalp Eczema in most cases can be controlled, however it is not considered curable.
+Affected skin is susceptible to flare ups.
+SE is categorised into environmental and internal.
 Itchy Scalp – Scalp Eczema can make the scalp feel very uncomfortable, dry and itchy.
 An itchy scalp may be a symptom of scalp eczema or one of the many other dry scalp conditions that cause irritation, inflammation, cracking, bleeding and in some cases hair loss.
-An itchy scalp is the bodies immune system reacting the cause.
+An itchy scalp is the bodies immune system reacting to a problem therefore the skin becomes red and inflamed.
 If shampooing doesn’t help you should seek professional advice.

-Internal Eczema – (scalp conditions) – Atopic Dermatitis/eczema, Seborrhoeic Dermatitis/eczema, Nummular Dermatitis/eczema, Dishydrotic/Pompholyx (blistering) Dermatitis/eczema, Varicose Eczema/dermatitis, Asteototic (dry)
+Atopic Dermatitis/eczema, Seborrhoeic Dermatitis/eczema, Nummular Dermatitis/eczema, Dishydrotic/Pompholyx (blistering) Dermatitis/eczema, Varicose Eczema/dermatitis, Asteototic (dry)

-Herpes Simplex Virus (HSV) – HSV presents as vesicles or sores that may affect most areas of the skin.
+HSV presents as vesicles or sores that may affect most areas of the skin.
 Tends to affect the genital region (type 2) and the mouth, nose, chin, cheeks and lips (type 1).
 The sores may to be painful.
 Tends to affect those in early years.
 Transmitted through direct contact (kissing or sharing towels and utensils).
 Occurs shortly after exposure.
 Considered highly contagious.
 Herpes describes eight related human viruses.
 Simplex refers to the viruses that cause chicken pox, shingles and Mononucleosis (Epstein – Barr virus).

-Type 1 tends to present as cold sores or small vesicles around the mouth.
+Tends to present as cold sores or small vesicles around the mouth.
 Wounds are susceptible to infection.
 Infection (primary or recurrent) tends to present sores or blisters in approx 10% of cases.
 Primary cases present symptoms 2 – 20 days after exposure lasting for approx 8 – 10 days.
 Symptoms may present one or several blisters which tend to rupture causing the fluid to ooze.
 The skin crusts.
 The underlining healing skin presents erythema.
 Cicatrix in primary infections is rare.
 The herpes virus remains in the body in nerve cells.
 Reoccurrence may occur although unpredictable, close to or at the primary infection site.
 Reoccurrences tends to be milder.
 Sun exposure, menstrual period or fever may cause reoccurrence.
 Many causes are idiopathic.